Updated February 2021

 My Cabin Max Metz backpack is well made, durable, comfortable to wear and easy to wear use.

 The fabric is tough and hard-wearing and I have not needed to repair or replace zips, straps or clips.
 The carry handle is padded for comfort and side clips keep your bag compact for those all important airport measuring gauges.
+Plus, the Metz backpack is available in different sizes according to your needs.

 I use this Cabin Max rucksack if I am travelling alone with our children as I like to keep my hands free to help them.
 Juggling a pushchair, three children and a pull along bag or trying to climb airplane steps with small children is so much easier if your bag is on your back!